melissagraham-create/manage-vaccinations-in-schools-guidance/app/guide/users.md

   - recording or editing Gillick assessments
   - superuser actions (see below)

-## Assigning the workgroup
+## Assigning users to a workgroup

-Users need to be assigned to the `schoolagedimmunisations` workgroup.
-[Add this workgroup to your organisation](https://digital.nhs.uk/services/care-identity-service/applications-and-services/care-identity-management/user-guides/managing-workgroups/create-a-workgroup) before assigning it to individual users.
+Each SAIS team using Mavis has a different workgroup name.
+Users need to be assigned to the appropriate workgroup.

+You may need to [add workgroups to your organisation](https://digital.nhs.uk/services/care-identity-service/applications-and-services/care-identity-management/user-guides/managing-workgroups/create-a-workgroup) before assigning individual users.

+If you create a new workgroup, you must inform Mavis by emailing <england.mavis@nhs.net>.

 ## Superusers

 If users are added to the `mavissuperusers` workgroup, they can:

-- view important notices about patients
+- view important notices about children
 - delete vaccination records

 Superusers still need to be assigned to the `schoolagedimmunisations` workgroup and be given a role.